stuporglue/mailreader/README.md

 If you require assistance I will be charging $75/hour.
 Most of the support requests I get would be solved in an hour or less.
 Contact me at stuporglue@gmail.com to make arrangements.

  1. You can still download and use MailReader.
 Its code will live on GitHub for as long as GitHub is around.
- 2. If you have problems, you are encouraged to post them on the MailReader GitHub issue tracker instead of here
+ 2. If you have problems, you are encouraged to post them on the MailReader GitHub issue tracker instead of as comments on my blog.
  3. MailReader is OpenSource.
-You can pay (or not) anyone you want (including yourself!) to work on MailReader, the code is out there.
+You can pay (or not) anyone you want (including yourself!) to work on MailReader, the code is here.
  4. I will accept GitHub pull requests that fix bugs or add features.
 This sort of maintenance will be done for free.